openinfrastructure/openinfrastructure.github.io/about.md

 Open Infrastructure Services provides a wide range of IT infrastructure consulting services.
-Please contact [Jeff McCune][jeff] for more information about how we can help you overcome your infrastructure challenges.
+Please contact [Jeff McCune][jeff] for more information about how we can help you overcome your infrastructure challenges as consider utilizing the cloud for your next project or endeavour.

 Specializing in Puppet configuration management, Ruby, Python, Golang, Jenkins, Continuous Delivery, Service Oriented Architecture, and micro-services.
 I'm